okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 ##### Verify SMS challenge (OTP)

-Specify `passCode` in the request to verify the factor.
+Specify `passCode` in the request to verify the Factor.

 ###### Request example for verify SMS challenge (OTP)